pcurry/dotfiles/puppets/README.rst

   - Warn about FileVault being disabled
   - Install Homebrew, and a good selection of Homebrew packages
   - Switch my shell to the awesome Zsh
+  - Install the `Source Code Pro`_ monospace font
   - Disable the annoying beep sound on boot
   - Set the host name
   - Configure German locale and timezone
   - Change a number of OS X defaults (e.g. Dock behaviour, Finder settings, etc.)
-  - Change the Terminal.app color theme to Solarized Light
+  - Change the Terminal.app color theme to Zenburn
   - Configure Twitter.app